onqtam/headjack/docs/why/2_SYSTEM.md

 > "The greatest victory is that which requires no battle." - [Sun Tzu](https://www.goodreads.com/quotes/608916-the-greatest-victory-is-that-which-requires-no-battle)

+> "If you want a picture of the future, imagine a boot stamping on a human face - forever" - [George Orwell](https://www.goodreads.com/quotes/9402-if-you-want-a-picture-of-the-future-imagine-a)

 > "Each murder is one too many." - [Jürgen Habermas](https://www.azquotes.com/quote/994093)